National Hydrology Project (NHP)

 Under HP I and HP II projects, a large part of country is still not covered for example Ganga Basin States, Himalayan Region, North Eastern States and Indus Basin.
 There is a need to develop infrastructural and technological gaps, commissioning of standardize tools and systems and bringing uniformity among all the States including operation & maintenance of infrastructure created under HP I and II projects.
 With the new National Water Policy is in place, the approach for National Hydrology Project (NHP) is to align water resources development in line with the policy especially Integrated Water Resource Management (IWRM).

-The Ministry of Water Resources, River Development and Ganga Rejuvenation has proposed to undertake National Hydrology Project (NHP) with the World Bank Assistance.
+The Ministry of Jal Shakti / Department of Water Resources, River Development and Ganga Rejuvenation has proposed to undertake National Hydrology Project (NHP) with the World Bank Assistance.
 The project proposal has already been approved by the EFC held on 16-10-2015.
 National Hydrology Project with overall cost of Rs3679.7674 crore as a Central Sector Scheme is to be taken up in two stages.

 There are a total of 49 Implementing Agencies (IAs) including eight central agencies, 39 state-level agencies and two River Basin Organizations (RBO) in National Hydrology Project.
 Central Water Commission is one of the implementing agency under National Hydrology Project and it has to play a crucial role of central technical coordination agency in NHP.
 Central water Commission has been allocated approx. Rs275 crore in National Hydrology Project for carrying out the various activities.
-Member, RM, CWC is the coordinator officer & Chief Engineer, P&D is the nodal officer for NHP on behalf of CWC.
+Member, River Managment, CWC is the coordinator officer & Chief Engineer, Planinig & Development is the nodal officer for NHP on behalf of CWC.

 The brief description of proposed activities of Central Water Commission under NHP is summarized